Pair Device

 Use a short-lived pairing code to connect an existing Linux/Python-capable device to your Portacode account.

-If you only want the fastest first run, you can start with One-Click Deployment Templates (no pairing required).
+If you only want the fastest first run, you can start with One-Click Deployment Templates on our demo proxmox node (no pairing required).

 1. Prepare the Device